ten-protocol/go-ten/design/security/Source_of_truth.md

 This is to prevent an attacker from keeping a large number of validators dormant.
 (Is this a problem?)

 Todo-define the protocol properly, including payloads, etc.

+todo - catchup vs live

+weak subjectivity checkpoint - signatures over it

+Todo classify all the possible cases:
+- start a new node from new version
+-start a node after a short period
+- start a node after a long period
+  ...m

 ### Proof-of-stake heuristics